 So, I move on and continue to research, and figure out my home style.
 I have gone from a contemporary look, to a bohemian look Our Boho Home Decor Tour ,to a mid-century modern, to everything in between.
 I love that I am finally figuring out what styles I like best, and incorporating them into my home.
 With that said, is a girl who loves antiques, and gold mirrors, and coffee table trays, and picture frames, art, curtains, pillows, a minimalist?

 My sister, helping me along in my research, read an article that true minimalism is bare to the point of not even having art on the walls.
 That, my friends, just isn’t me.

-I guess, my point is that I feel like I fall somewhere in between.
+With all of that said, my point is that I feel like I fall somewhere in between.
 I have de-cluttered all of my old decor, and sold or donated it.
-I don’t need every wall hanging, and vase that I’ve collected over the years shoved into a closet, but I do need my walls covered in art.
-I do need my antique vases or my Swarovski collection in view.
-I want color!
-I want texture!
+Besides that, there is a need within me for my antique vases, my Swarovski collection.
+Give me color!
+All of the texture!
 I want sparkle!
 But, I want it all in a clean, uncluttered way.
-I don’t want to own so many useless things.

 If the answers to those questions are YES, then by all means- proceed!

 I hope that this article helps those that are in the same dilemma of labeling their home decor style.
 Make it eclectic, make it unique, and most of all MAKE IT YOU!